DerMitDemRolfTanzt/fs22-twitchevents/README.md

 ## Supported Effects
 * `debug`: Print a debug message on screen
 * `invisiblevehicle`: Hide the currently controlled vehicle for a few seconds
+* `topdown`: Force Top-Down Camera for a few seconds

 ## License